Analysts Overestimate Netflix's Q1 Revenue Growth

 Source: Estimize.com

-Rvenue has been trending upwards in quite a straight line for years, but the end of this uptrend is still nowhere in sight.
+Revenue has been trending upwards in quite a straight line for years, but the end of this uptrend is still nowhere in sight.
 While the company already has been growing fast in the US, it is still in its earlier days internationally.
 Less money is being made internationally than domestically, even though the market is much bigger, leading to more growth opportunities.
 During the most recent quarter, global streaming revenue grew 41% yoy to $2.4 billion.
-In this same quarter, about 5.12 million memberships were added internationally, plus an additional 1.93 members in the United States.
+In this same quarter, about 5.12 million memberships were added internationally, plus an additional 1.93 million members in the United States.
 There are currently about 94 million memberships with plenty of room for more.
 Thanks to the tremendous growth and success, management is very optimistic about future growth and working on improving its margins:

 "Since our global expansion is proceeding well, we intend to grow our global operating margin for many years ahead.
 We've been around a 4% annual operating margin for the past two years, and we are targeting about 7% for the full-year 2017 based on current F/X rates.
 From here, we will seek to steadily increase revenue and operating margin as we balance growth and profitability.
 We are in no rush to push margins up too quickly, as we want to ensure we are investing aggressively enough to continue to lead internet TV around the world."